TheTomcat/Flask-Feather/README.md

 ## Performance

 `flask-feather` borrows the application structure from `django-feather` and does not read the `.svg` files each time an icon is rendered.
-Instead, on installation, all the icons are written to a `.py`.
+Instead, on installation, all the icons are written to a `.py` file.
 All icons are rendered on the server side, avoiding the need to call `feather.replace()` after the page has loaded.

 ## License